Market Street Bridge

 On March 3, 1904 at 2 a.m., the steamboat Virginia struck the submerged pier of the new bridge.
 2 The boat was backing out into the river from the wharf when the starboard side struck the pier, leaving a ten foot hole in the hull.
 The boat began to sink in deep water.
 Owing to the boat’s short distance from the shore, the Virginia was brought in.
 About 60 passengers who were on board scrambled on the shoreline who were later picked up by the steamboat Kanawha.

 By 1922, the Market Street Bridge was experiencing structural failure due to overloaded freight cars.
 1 Specifically, the top chord of the bridge failed.
-Engineer David B. Steinman, designer of the Mackinac Bridge, visited the crossing and recommended repairs, which were implemented.
+Engineer David B. Steinman, designer of the Mackinac Bridge, visited the crossing and numerous recommended repairs and modifications to the structure, which were implemented.
+Other major repairs to the Market Street Bridge were conducted from 1940 and 1941 that included the replacement of the stiffening truss over the river and the removal of the drocative finales atop the towers at a cost of $400,000 by the state of West Virginia.
+7 9